pytest-dev/pytest-nunit/ext/README.rst

 - Atomic types will be mapped to Python builtin types
 - Simple Types will be mapped to their inherited atomic type
 - Enumeration types will be created as ``enum`` classes
+- Output will be formatting using the black 19.0 API

 To regenerate the models for the nunit-models: